Virtual Lunch Guide: Best Practices & Topics

 Most virtual lunches last somewhere between 30 minutes and 1 hour.
 That’s long enough to provide some real value and give your staff a chance to eat, but not so long that fatigue sets in.
 So, when setting a date and time, keep the length of the event in mind.

-3. Make Arrangements for Lunch
+3. Make arrangements for lunch

 Traditionally, team lunches were provided by a single caterer.
 Virtual lunches make this approach practically impossible.
 After all, you’ll likely have attendees who are scattered across the city - if not the country, or even the world.